Southern Railway (UK): Geography

 The Southern Railway covered a large territory in south-west England including Weymouth, Plymouth, Salisbury and Exeter, where it was in competition with the Great Western Railway (GWR).
-To the east of this area it held a monopoly of rail services in the counties of Hampshire, Surrey, Sussex and Kent.
-Above all, it had a monopoly of the London suburbs south of the River Thames, where it provided a complex network of secondary routes that intertwined between main lines.
+To the east of this area, it held a monopoly of railway services in the counties of Hampshire, Surrey, Sussex and Kent.
+Above all, it had a monopoly of the London suburbs south of the Thames, where it provided a complex network of secondary routes that intertwined between main lines.

-Unlike the London, Midland and Scottish Railway, the London and North Eastern Railway and the GWR, the Southern Railway was predominantly a passenger railway.
-Despite its small size it carried more than a quarter of Britain's passenger traffic because of its network of commuter lines around London, serving some of the most densely populated parts of the country.
-In addition, South London's geology was largely unsuitable for underground railways, meaning that the Southern Railway faced little competition from underground lines, encouraging a denser network stretching from stations located in close proximity to central London.
+Unlike the London, Midland and Scottish Railway (LMS), the London and North Eastern Railway (LNER) and the GWR, the Southern Railway was predominantly a passenger railway.
+Despite its small size, it carried more than a quarter of Britain's passenger traffic because of its network of commuter lines around London, serving some of the most densely populated parts of the country.
+In addition, south London's geology was largely unsuitable for underground railways, meaning that the Southern Railway faced little competition from underground lines, encouraging a denser network stretching from stations located in close proximity to central London.